11 Sophisticated Christmas Nail Trends (& Not A Snowman In Sight)

 All wrapped up

 If there’s one nail art look that we’ll be asking for this festive season it’s this adorable ribbon and bow design by digital creator Melanie Graves.
 It uses classic holiday colours, but still feels quite minimal thanks to the neutral French manicure base beneath.
-If you haven’t got the steady hand to recreate something similar at home, Manucurist Holiday Nail Stickers, £6, offer cute micro designs that you can stick over your nail polish of choice.
+If you haven’t got the steady hand to recreate something similar at home, nail stickers offer cute micro designs that you can stick over your nail polish of choice.

 Velvet haze